Morton’s Neuroma Exercises

 The common digital nerves that come from the lateral and medial plantar nerves pass through the web spaces of the toes of the feet.
-They provide nerve supply to the toes and if they are damaged or injured they can cause pain and numbness in the web spaces and toes.
-This most commonly occurs between the 3rd and 4th toes and is referred to as a Morton’s Neuroma.
+They provide nerve supply to the toes, and if they are damaged or injured they can cause pain and numbness in the web spaces and toes.
+This commonly occurs between the 3rd and 4th toes and is referred to as Morton’s Neuroma.

 Morton’s Neuroma symptoms are aggravated by wearing high heels, tight shoes, or repetitive impact to the forefoot through activities such as running and impact sports.